SruthiSrinivasa/STATIC-WEBSITE-FOR-PORTFOLIO_1/README.md

 **MENTOR NAME**: NEELA SANTHOSH

-# DESCRIPTION: This project is a responsive static portfolio website that showcases a developer’s skills, projects,and contact details.
+# This project is a responsive static portfolio website that showcases a developer’s skills, projects,and contact details.
 This project is a static website, meaning it doesn’t require a backend or database.
 It is built using HTML, CSS, and JavaScript, ensuring fast performance, easy deployment, and a responsive user experience.

-Project Overview
+# Project Overview
 This portfolio website is designed to highlight a developer’s:

 Introduction/About Me – A brief overview of their background and expertise.